 Target Block

-The target block describes requirements for running a target.
-A target has a unique name in the scope of this file (see identifier).
+The target block describes global requirements for running a target across all projects in the workspace.
+A target has a unique name in the scope of the WORKSPACE file (see identifier).
+These global target definitions can be overridden or extended in individual PROJECT files.

 Example below for project A with dependencies on projects B and C.